The Future of Ageing Conference

 Feb 5, 2018 | NEWS

-We will be holding our 5th annual Future of Ageing Conference in Autumn 2019 and are interested in hearing from organisations looking for sponsorship opportunities.
+We will be holding our 5th annual Future of Ageing conference in on Thursday 05 December 2019 at the Wellcome Collection Conference Centre in central London, and are interested in hearing from organisations looking for sponsorship opportunities.

 Our Future of Ageing conferences have been growing each year with the 2018 Conference seeing over 40 speakers including Åse Michaelsen (Minister for the Elderly and Public Health, Norway), Michael Kreft von Byern (Europa Park), Ashwin Kumar (Chief Economist, JRF), Caroline Waters (Deputy Chair, EHRC) and Marie Le Conte (Freelance journalist), and with a focus on a variety of important issues: